-Note receivable pertains to a one-year convertible note and security agreement entered on August 1, 2018 with Powersource Group Holdings Corporation (Powersource) to provide a pre-development support and predevelopment funding for the projects of Powersource.
+Note receivable pertains to a one-year convertible note and security agreement entered on August 1, 2018 with Powersource Group Holdings Corporation (Powersource) to provide a predevelopment support and pre-development funding for the projects of Powersource.
 The Company may exercise its option to convert the note into common shares upon execution of subscription agreement within the agreed time frame or to convert the loan and all outstanding interest on maturity date.
 The interest on the loan shall be six percent (6%) per annum, which shall accrue beginning from the issuance of the loan and be due and payable every end of the quarter.

 On July 31, 2019, the Company amended the convertible loan and security agreement with Powersource by extending the maturity of the loan to February 1, 2020.
 On February 19, 2020, Powersource paid the outstanding note receivable.
-Total interest income recognized in the consolidated profit or loss amounted to P2.0 million and P14.3 million in 2020 and 2019, respectively (see Note 24).
+Total interest income recognized in the consolidated profit or loss amounted to \$\frac{1}{2}\$2.0 million and \$\frac{1}{2}\$14.3 million in 2020 and 2019, respectively (see Note 24).